12.25.2006

 I hope thus far your Holidays have been full of joy and laughter!

+Thank you for the lovely card.
+I printed out several copies, RJ of course was thrilled!
 (I emailed a copy of our Christmas card and asked Molly to print one for herself, Joyce, Dixie, and of course R.J.)

 The celebrations here have already begun with our first gift being brought in by a team from the US , whom built a beautiful swing set and fort for the kids to play in.
 All four swings are in use from the moment breakfast is over, until the kids are called in to bathe in the evening!
 They have enjoyed playing house, pretend sailing, and platform performing in the fort.
 We are very grateful for the hard work these men put into this fantastic play set.